frc-862/lightning-vision/README.md

 `<device>` is either

 - `jetson`
+- `onboard`
 - `cpu`
 - `gpu`
 - if no flag is specified, the deployment jetson container will be implied

 and `<command>` is any of the following:

+- `onboard` runs the container on a robot.\
+This should only be used on a robot.
 - `qemu` sets up the local docker environment to be able to build for arm64 processors.\
 This should be used when you are building the image on a machine of a different arch.
 - `run` will run the docker container on the machine.\